Sau1707/StartHack2022/README.md

     - How can these measures be communicated / transported to the recipients?

 #### Our solution (summary)
-We started by analizing the data using an AI and we have found that some topics are more importants than others in order to have a return of money
+We started by analyzing the data using an AI and we have found that some topics are more importance than others in order to have a return of money
-Then we thought about how to increase the return and we came out with an idea of an application that might be usefull for the people that are using the social services and the city of St. Gallen to reduce costs, increase returns and collect more data.
+Then we thought about how to increase the return and we came up with an idea of an application that might be useful for the people that are using the social services and the city of St. Gallen to reduce costs, increase returns and collect more data.
-In our application the user can easly controll how he spend the money, how much far away for his goal is.
-The application will calcoluate the motivation on the user based on diffrent criteria and give a feedback.
+In our application the user can easily control how he spends the money, how far away his goal is.
+The application will calculate the motivation of the user based on different criteria and give feedback.
-In the application there will also be a section with the comminity.
-All the people are anonymos but they can share stories, ask for informations and spread hints to others.
+In the application there will also be a section with the community.
+All the people are anonymous but they can share stories, ask for information and spread hints to others.
-We belive that this helps people to exit social service earlier and once out the felling of community, that exists other people that are in the same situation, will more liky increase the chance that they will pay back (to reuse the money to help others)
+We believe that this helps people to exit social service earlier and once out the feeling of community, that exists other people that are in the same situation, will more likely increase the chance that they will pay back (to reuse the money to help others)
-Under the folder "Images" there are some graphicals example on how the application will be.
+Under the folder "Images" there are some graphics examples on how the application will look like.

 ----